jodymarcialis/jodymarcialis/README.md

 </p>

 <h1 align="center">
-  💬 Liens pour pouvoir me contacter:
+  👨🏻‍💻 Discover me as a developper
 </h1>